mattdeitke/cvpr-buzz/README.md

 Each unique tweet is only counted once.

-I'm considering also supporting the ability to add tweets manually (which aren't caught in the above criteria) and add the statistics from direct replies and quote tweets, though I haven't gotten around to it.
+One can now also add tweets manually (keep reading), which aren't caught in the above criteria.

 ## 👊 Adding Data